lostutils/suex/README.md

 <h4 align="center">A complete re-implementation of OpenBSD's doas that's extremely more robust</h4>

-*doas* is a utility that is aimed to replace *sudo* for most ordinary use cases.
-Ted Unagst's, an OpenBSD developer, explained why He originally wrote it in his blog post: [doas - dedicated openbsd application subexecutor](https://www.tedunangst.com/flak/post/doas).
+*doas* is a utility created by Ted Unagst (an OpenBSD developer) that aimed to replace *sudo* for most ordinary use cases.
+He explained why he wrote *doas* in a blog post: [doas - dedicated openbsd application subexecutor](https://www.tedunangst.com/flak/post/doas).

 The gist is that `sudo` is hard to configure and does a lot more then the standard user needs.